TaylanOzturk23/PvP-Game/README.md

                  And here are some attack styles.
 Magical and physical attack styles.
                  Magical attacks are more effective than physical attacks.
                  But magical attack's accuracy is lower.

+                 --> TIP:
+                 It is recommended to upgrade physical damage in the early stages, and it is recommended to use one of the attack styles, the "quick" style.
+                 Because the magic damage in the early stages is unlikely to be accurate.
+                 Likewise, "powerful" and "critical" attack styles are unlikely to be accurate.
+                 So it is recommended to be prone to physical damage in the early stages and to use the "quick" style heavily.
                 ------------------------------------------------------------------------------
                 """

+# Setup
+Just clone this repository and insert them to a same directory.
+It is important which directory are these files having in.
+All of them should stay in a same directory.
+After inserting these files to a same directory, just run main.py and have fun !